A Datalog-based Computational Model for Coordination-free, Data-Parallel Systems: CALM in Rsync Systems

-As a result of the above theorems, we have that three different classes of coordination patterns can be identified under the \emph{rsfd} semantics: \eat{one which is required to correctly evaluate negated atoms in non-monotonic queries which are recursion bounded; it is com\-munication-free and it does not need to be implemented because enforced just by the semantics of the system.
-One which is implemented through broadcasting and can be communication-free; and one which instead necessarily requires communication and the access to $system$ relations.} \emph{snapshot coordination}, which is obtainable by exploiting indirect information flow and hence is communication-free for \emph{rsfd} systems, and is used by any non-monotonic recursion bounded chained query; \emph{broadcasting coordination}, implementable by simple broadcasting queries and required for monotonic unchained queries; and, finally, \emph{synchronized coordination}, which necessarily requires access to $system$ relations, since non-monotonic non-recursion-bounded queries must be synchronized by a direct information flow in order to maintain convergence.
+\stitle{Discussion}: Summarizing, we have seen that three different classes of coordination patterns can be identified under the \emph{bsp} semantics (Contribution 5), all of them requiring acquisition of common knowledge of a property: \eat{one which is required to correctly evaluate negated atoms in non-monotonic queries that are recursion bounded; it is com\-munication-free and it does not need to be implemented because enforced just by the semantics of the system.
+One which is implemented through broadcasting and can be communication-free; and one which instead necessarily requires communication and the access to $system$ relations.} \emph{snapshot coordination}, which implements the SCWA, and require the common knowledge of a relation instance to be globally sealed; \emph{broadcasting coordination} is required for unconnected queries and necessitate each node to know that a relation instance is not empty; and \emph{synchronized coordination} requiring common knowledge of local termination of all the nodes.
+Broadcasting coordination is simple to implement because it only requires a broadcasting query.
+Snapshot coordination exploits the indirect information flow and hence is communication-free, and is used by any non-monotonic, recursion-delimited query.
+Finally, synchronized coordination necessarily requires access to $system$ relations, since non-monotonic, non-recursion-delimited queries must be synchronized by a direct information flow in order to maintain consistency (\cf Example \ref{ex:ct_parallel}). \eat{An interesting difference between the three coordination patterns is that the first two are inherent of the system's semantics, while synchronized coordination is tolerant to any changes over the distributed system model.
+In the next section we will hence show how the semantics of snapshot and broadcasting coordination patterns changes if we weaken the constraint of the system definition.
+So far, in fact, we have only considered the deterministic delivery model, \ie tuples arrive exactly at time $\theta(s + 1) + var$ if emitted at round $s$.
+But what would happen if we assumed less constrained systems?
+Below, we first take a look at systems with non-deterministic delivery but bounded variance (condition $\textbf{S3}^{\prime\prime}$ of Section \ref{sec:synchronous_systems} does not hold); and then we will conclude with \emph{rsync} systems, \ie systems with non-deterministic delivery and arbitrary finite variance. } Figure \ref{fig:hierarchy_queries_new} updates Figure \ref{fig:hierarchy_queries} with the new results we have just discussed.